M\"obius-topological auxiliary function for $f$ electrons: radial factor of the auxiliary function

 where $Z^*$ and $n^*$ are effective values determined according to Slater’s rules \cite{slater1930atomic}.
 This substitution accounts for electron shielding effects in multi-electron atoms, allowing the use of hydrogen-like wave functions with effective parameters.

 In this work, $l$ in Eq.~\ref{RrZZ} is set to 3 for the angular momentum of $f$ electrons.
-Whether $l$ should instead be $J$, $L$, or $S$ from spin--orbit coupling remains unclear.
+Whether $l$ should instead be $J$, $L$, or $S$ from spin--orbit coupling requires further study.
 Laguerre functions can be expressed via hypergeometric functions, but may diverge for half-integer parameters.
 As our analysis is insensitive to the radial distribution, we temporarily adopt $l=3$.
 Since the physical meaning of the auxiliary function is not fully established, the validity of this choice requires further investigation.